majdalbalawneh/project5/README.md

 ## Project Overview

-Build E-commerce website using using PHP and MYSQL.
+Build E-commerce "KIDS TOYS store" for kids toys in 4 categories (dolls , creative , educational , electronic) website using using PHP and MYSQL.
 The user can add /delete product to carts and make payment,  also can edit his data for the products and add them into the cart.
 Project contain admin dashboard; admin can add / update / delete :  users, products, categories.

 ## Important Links